Finnish Labour Temple: The Finnish Wobblies—1919 to the 1960s

-The Finnish Labour Temple today
+21st century

-The Finnish Labour Temple remains a highly visible local landmark and a symbol of the city.
-The Temple is the last remaining Finnish cultural centre in Canada, and has been designated a National Historic Site of Canada.
+The Finnish Labour Temple was the last remaining Finnish cultural centre in Canada, and has been designated a National Historic Site of Canada.
 In 2015 a ceremony was held to install a plaque marking the Finnish Labour Temple as a National Historic site.

-The Hoito Restaurant was a very popular eatery for locals and tourists; recently, there has been a marked increase in activity in the hall as a new generation of locals stepped in to revive and breathe new life into this historic building.
+The Hoito Restaurant was a very popular eatery for locals and tourists; in the early 21st century, there was a marked increase in activity in the hall as a new generation of locals stepped in to revive and breathe new life into this historic building.
 This includes a mojakka competition; an annual Finnish-Canadian art exhibit during the summer solstice.
-This, along with more traditional dances, celebrations, and events like St. Urho's Day make the Finnish Labour Temple a distinctive tourist attraction in Thunder Bay.
+This, along with more traditional dances, celebrations, and events like St. Urho's Day made the Finnish Labour Temple a distinctive tourist attraction in Thunder Bay.
 The Finnish Labour Temple was home to The Finlandia Association Of Thunder Bay, previous owner of the building, and other local companies such as The Walleye Magazine and Seek Tours.

 In May 2020, because of outstanding debt, the Finlandia Association voted to liquidate its assets, including the hall.
 A group - The Finlandia Co-operative - was created to raise money to buy the building, but was unsuccessful.
 In October 2020, the sale of the new building to a private owner was confirmed.
 The new owner said he wanted to reopen The Hoito Restaurant and convert the rest of the building into "high-end apartments".
 It had been anticipated that the restaurant would reopen in early summer 2022.

 However, during the early evening hours of December 22, 2021, amid on-going renovations, smoke could be seen billowing from the rooftop, and The Hoito restaurant suffered extensive damage when a massive fire burned through the Finnish Labour Temple building above.

 By mid-February 2022 the remains of the building destroyed in the fire were completely demolished and removed from the site.
 The property owner anticipates rebuilding and recreating the former façade of the structure including the iconic cupola.
 It is also anticipated that the Hoito restaurant would be re-established on the main floor of the new building and not in the basement as it existed previously.

 On March 3, 2022 it was announced that the time capsule hidden in the foundation during construction in 1909 was recovered and would be opened at a special ceremony at a later date.